Teaching Philosophy Statement

 Some of my students are serious musicians, destined for a music degree, but the majority are studying for their own enjoyment or to fulfill some requirement.
-Students wishing rigorous training follow the Royal Conservatory of Music’s – Music Development Program.
+Students wishing rigorous training follow the Royal Conservatory of Music (RCM) program.
 This program introduces students to music from the earliest Baroque works through to works by contemporary composers.
 Repertoire, etudes, technique, and musicianship skills are sequenced from Preparatory through Advanced levels.
-Students studying for personal interest may choose to follow the MDP curriculum or simply to learn a vast variety of increasingly difficult repertoire.
-Everyone who follows the MDP program in my studio is encouraged to register for regular professional assessments as a record of achievement.
+Students studying for personal interest may choose to follow the RCM curriculum or simply to learn a vast variety of increasingly difficult repertoire.
+Everyone who studies this program is encouraged to register for regular professional assessments as a record of achievement.

 Methods and Methodology

 Because every student is unique method books or other materials are not assigned until after the first lesson when I have had the opportunity to evaluate the student and their learning style and interests.
 I believe that it is very important to present the student with materials they find engaging and interesting without being so challenging the student quickly loses interest.
 Students are strongly encouraged to ask questions and to be an active participant in their musical education.
 Difficult concepts are addressed in multiple ways to facilitate complete understanding of the material.
 For example, tricky rhythms may be clapped, sung, or danced to in so that the student understands and feels the correct timing of the notes.